Estimated reading time: 5 minutes

 In many instances, they will be happy to work with you.

-In some cases, the creditor may be willing to settle for less than the full amount owed.
+Sometimes, the creditor may be willing to settle for less than the full amount owed.

 An even better idea is to contact a debt settlement firm, which can negotiate with your creditors on your behalf.